 LEGISLATIVE COUNCIL GENERAL ELECTION 1951

-The number of elected seats increased from six to nine, while the remaining 16 appointed seats would be status quo.
-The British government approved the suggestion by political parties to carve the six constituencies within the city according to municipal districts, including Balestier (North), Keppel (South), Katong (East) and Tanglin (West), while the rural area was divided into three instead of two.
-Gone were joint districts.
-One of the four Non-Officio Legislative Councillors and only woman Councillor appointed was war heroine Mrs Elizabeth Choy, who contested unsuccessfully in the 1950 Municipal Commission election.
-Another new additional seat was allocated to a representative from the MC.
+The British colonial government adjusted the number of elected seats from six to nine, approving the suggestion by political parties to carve the two dual-seat municipal constituencies in line with the six municipal districts in the town area, including Balestier (North), Keppel (South), Katong (East) and Tanglin (West).
+The two rural wards were realigned into three.
+The 16 appointed seats remained status quo.
+One of the four Non-Officio Legislative Councillors and only woman Councillor appointed was war heroine Mrs Elizabeth Choy, who also contested unsuccessfully in the 1950 Municipal Commission election.
+A new additional seat was allocated to a representative from the MC.
 PP's main political opponent at the municipal level, LP, entered the legislative fray.
-Well-known Malay politician Mansoor bin Adabi, husband of Maria Bertha Hertogh (also known as Natra binte Maarof), the young Dutch woman whose parentage controversy sparked a racial riot in Singapore a year ago, planned to contest Bukit Timah under PP but withdrew his nomination at the final minute for unknown reasons.
-The campaign manager for PP vice-chairman John Laycock was Lee Kuan Yew, a legal assistant in the former's law firm.
+Well-known Malay politician Mansoor bin Adabi, the husband of Maria Bertha Hertogh (also known as Natra binte Maarof) who was the young Dutch woman whose parentage controversy sparked a racial riot in Singapore a year ago, was slated to contest Bukit Timah as a PP candidate.
+However, he withdrew his nomination at the last hour for unknown reasons.
+The campaign manager of PP's vice-chairman John Laycock was Lee Kuan Yew, a legal assistant in Laycock's law firm.
 Voting was again not compulsory and the privilege of only certain citizens.

 Old Council dissolution: 16 February 1951 [Fri]

 Election deposit: $500